 Slovenian Cave Castles

-Be amazing by visiting Postojna Cave and Predjama Castle, the only preserved cave castle in the world on this small group tour in English with hotel pickup from Trieste.
+Be amazed by visiting Postojna Cave and Predjama Castle – the only preserved cave castle in the world on this small group tour in English with hotel pickup from Trieste.

 Wine Tastings in a UNESCO World Heritage Site

 Love wine?
 Tour the UNESCO world heritage Cividale del Friulli and highlights of the Collio Friulli wine growing region on this amazing history and wine tasting tour.

 Enjoy the water and book a vintage boat tour.
 You’ll get to see small towns along the coast near Trieste as Slovenia has a sliver of coast next door.